buildmind-tech/MindDrop/README.md

 You can directly send simple messages through our text editor to your local network users or registered user.
 In reduction to IM, this function will always stays at its own position.

 # Build!
+## For Desktop App

 Clone to local and run

     npm install

-Then use nw binary to run the app
+Then use nw binary to run the app.

+## For Web App

+Deploy the `web` folder to any servers of your own.

+## For Mobile App

+If you are familiar with [ionic](http://ionicframework.com/), simply use the 'mobile' folder just like your other ionic projects.

+Otherwise, you may want to check the [ionic start guide](http://ionicframework.com/getting-started/)

 # Backend